 The Foundation for Iranian Studies has published Iran Nameh, a quarterly journal of Iranian studies, for thirty years, the last and closure issue of which, volume 30 number 4, was printed in March 2016.
 Issues are available free of charge to readers on the Foundation's website.
 Articles are in Persian, with summaries in English.
 Iran Nameh was originally launched to help keep alive Iran's cultural traditions.
 In its last twenty years of publicatin its focus have been mainly on problems of contemporary Iranian society and government featured in special issues edited by guest scholars while it continues to provide a forum for original research on Iran's literary and artistic heritage.
 The journal remains one of the most respected and acknowledged publications of its kind inside and outside of Iran.
-In the past several years the journal has been digitally available to individuals and institutions in the US, Canada, Western Europe, Russia, CIS, East Asia, South Asia, Australia, North Africa, and Iran.
+In the past several years the journal has been digitally available free of charge to individuals and institutions across the world, and used especially in the US, Canada, Western Europe, Russia, CIS, East Asia, South Asia, Australia, North Africa, and Iran.

 Under its Oral History Program, the Foundation for Iranian Studies is compiling a record of the history of contemporary Iran through interviews with Iranian statesmen, diplomats, scholars, officials, artists, literary figures, newspaper editors, and other decision-makers as well as witnesses to the events that have shaped recent Iranian history.
 These memoirs are an invaluable resource for future scholars.
 The Foundation published a catalog of the archives entitled The Oral History Collection of the Foundation for Iranian Studies.
 The catalog, edited by Gholam Reza Afkhami and Seyyed Vali Reza Nasr, contains the methodology of the Oral History Program, a list of interviews, major subjects discussed in each interview, indexes of names and subjects, several appendices and other relevant information.